smitngandhi/Mlops_End_to_End/README.md

 ### ✅ Initial Setup

-* Created a virtual environment and folder for MLflow.
+* Set up a virtual environment and MLflow project structure.
-* Installed MLflow and explored the `mlruns` folder.
+* Installed MLflow and understood the structure of `mlruns/`.
-* Launched the MLflow UI for experiment tracking.
+* Launched the MLflow UI for visual experiment tracking.

 ### 🧪 Experiment Tracking

-* Logged metrics, parameters, and models from sample experiments.
+* Logged parameters, metrics, and models from test experiments.
-* Compared runs using the MLflow UI.
+* Compared multiple experiment runs using MLflow UI.

 ### 🏠 House Price Prediction

-* Used `RandomForestRegressor`.
+* Trained a `RandomForestRegressor` model.
-* Applied `GridSearchCV` with 3-fold cross-validation.
+* Used `GridSearchCV` with 3-fold cross-validation.
-* Logged MSE and hyperparameters.
+* Logged hyperparameters and metrics (MSE).
-* Registered models with appropriate tracking URI.
+* Registered models using the tracking URI.

 ### 📦 Artifacts Management

-* Verified creation of `mlruns/` and `artifacts/` folders.
+* Verified the creation of `mlruns/` and `artifacts/` directories.
-* Ensured reproducibility using versioned artifacts.
+* Ensured reproducibility with versioned artifacts.

 ### 📊 ANN Model with Hyperopt

-* Trained ANN on Wine Quality dataset.
+* Trained an ANN on the Wine Quality dataset.
-* Used Hyperopt (`fmin`, `tpe`, `Trials`) for hyperparameter tuning.
+* Used `Hyperopt` with `fmin`, `tpe`, and `Trials` for tuning.
-* Tracked RMSE and best parameters with MLflow.
+* Tracked RMSE and best hyperparameters using MLflow.

 ---